nsr-dev-in/study-abroad-intelligence-dashboard/README.md

 ---

-# 🚀 Skills Demonstrated

-- Data Cleaning
-- Data Validation
-- Exploratory Data Analysis
-- SQL Query Writing
-- Feature Engineering
-- Dashboard Development
-- Business Intelligence
-- KPI Design
-- Data Storytelling
-- Data Visualization

----

-# 📌 Future Improvements
+# 📌 Future Enhancements

-- Real-Time API Integration
+- Live API Integration
 - AI-Based Country Recommendation
 - Machine Learning Prediction
 - University-Level Analysis
 - Web Deployment
 - Automated Data Refresh
+- User Authentication
+- Personalized Dashboard

 ---

 # 👨‍💻 Author

-**Nitin Singh**
+## Nitin Singh

-Aspiring Data Analyst passionate about transforming data into meaningful business insights.
+Aspiring Data Analyst passionate about solving business problems through data analytics and visualization.

-### Connect with me
+### 📫 Connect with Me

-- 💼 LinkedIn: *(Add your LinkedIn Profile)*
+💼 LinkedIn : YOUR_LINKEDIN_URL

-- 📧 Email: *(Add your Email)*
-- 🌐 Portfolio: *(Optional)*
+📧 Email : YOUR_EMAIL

+🌐 Portfolio : Coming Soon

 ---

+## ⭐ Support

-## ⭐ If you found this project useful, consider giving it a Star!
+If you found this project useful, consider giving it a ⭐ on GitHub.

+It motivates me to build more real-world Data Analytics projects.

+---

+# 🙌 Thank You

+Thank you for visiting this repository.

+Happy Learning! 🚀